Men and Their Meat Smokers

 Indeed, looking back at the esoteric Trump strategy, it was to tap into the vastly disenfranchised male voter under the age of 40.
 I cannot ever remember an article that pointed this fact out.
 But the Trump people knew it was there all along and that Trump was the one to fire up that voting base to get them registered and make their way to the polls.
 This is why he spent so much time on “manosphere” podcasts.
 It worked beautifully.

 Back to the butcher shop.
 These dudes were celebrating without ever saying so.
 There was no talk about politics at all, and yet politics was the underlying theme of everything about which we spoke.
 They were all ready to fire up the smokers starting that day.
-It was mid-morning so they had to get going right away in order to have it ready by the evening.
+It was mid-morning, so they had to get going right away in order to have it ready by the evening.

 So they were looking for fresh pork butts, beef ribs, and smaller cuts.
-I asked why not buy that 15-pound brisket sitting right there under the glass.
+I asked why they wouldn’t buy that 15-pound brisket sitting right there under the glass.
 They all said no, because that would require some 15 hours of smoking and there was no time for that.
 Curious, however, I asked specifically how this would work.

 Pretty simple really.
 The only spice is salt and pepper, equal parts of both.
 The smoker should run low at 240 degrees or so.
-The meat is mostly smoked undercovered but when the time comes to remove it, it is wrapped very tightly in butcher paper and left to relax out of the smoker for two hours.
+The meat is mostly smoked uncovered, but when the time comes to remove it, it is wrapped very tightly in butcher paper and left to relax out of the smoker for two hours.
 When it is unwrapped, it comes out red, moist, and ridiculously tender.
 They pulled out their phones and showed me videos of the result.

 The subject turned to turkeys for Thanksgiving.
 They were all planning for the big day.
-One man said he uses Jamaican jerk spice, and even injects the turkey with hot sauce.
+One man said he uses Jamaican jerk spice and even injects the turkey with hot sauce.
 Others stick with just the basics.
-Regardless they all swore that this is the method for making the best turkey one can imagine.
+Regardless, they all swore that this is the method for making the best turkey one can imagine.
 Another said that he does the same with ducks.

 I did exactly what they said.
 The results: perfection.
 What if I had not been coached by these masters?
 I would have messed it up.